Bajaj Pulsar: 2014

-At the February 2014 Auto Expo, Bajaj announced two new 375 cc Pulsar variants : the CS400, an unfaired "street-naked" compared stylistically to the Ducati Diavel, and the SS400, with a full fairing.
-Models shown were described by press as "near-production prototypes.".
-Later in the following year the a bike looking similar to the SS400 came into production with a 200cc fuel injected engine derived from the NS200, with full fairing and twin projector headlamps and was named as Pulsar RS200.
+At the February 2014 Auto Expo, Bajaj announced two new 375 cc Pulsar variants : the CS400, an hybrid of naked, tourer and cruiser motorcycle category which would be marketed as a separate Dominar brand and sold as Dominar 400.
+Later in the following year the a bike looking similar to the RS400 came into production with a 200cc fuel injected engine derived from the NS200, with full fairing and twin projector headlamps and was named as Pulsar RS200.
 It also is the first Pulsar to get Single Channel ABS as an option.

+Dominar 400 would eventually become the flagship bike of Bajaj brand, sold in different category versions such as naked cruiser and touring.
+It would eventually become one of the best selling bikes in Latin American countries such as Brazil due to cruising and touring accessories with the bike at affordable prices.